tpgmartin/front-end/test/readme.md

 This restaurant unfortunately has a number of rules about the meals that can be ordered.

 - Each person must have at least two courses, one of which must be a main.
 - Each diner cannot have more than one of the same course.
-- The two diners cannot have identical meals.
 - There is only one piece of cheesecake left.
 - Pierre the snobby waiter will not let you have prawn cocktail and salmon fillet in the same meal.